Zush vs NameQuick: AI File Renamer Comparison

 AI provider menu

-NameQuick supports 7 AI backends: OpenAI, OpenRouter, Claude, Gemini, Ollama, LM Studio, MLX.
-Zush supports 4: Gemini, Groq, OpenAI, Claude — plus Ollama for the Offline AI mode.
+NameQuick publicly lists six AI backends: OpenAI, OpenRouter, Claude, Gemini, Ollama, and LM Studio.
+Zush supports 4 cloud providers: Gemini, Groq, OpenAI, and Claude — plus Ollama for the Offline AI mode.

 The big differentiators: